mpt-d/printable-optical-mounts/readme.md

 The current scope of the project encompasses a cage system, a post system and various mounts.
 It does not include hard-to-manufacutre components such as lenses, mirrors and filters

+## Disclaimer

+This project is not ready for use.
+Do not attempt to manufacture any of the components.

 ## Manufacturing Requirements

 ### Equipment